rapidsai/deployment/source/platforms/anaconda.md

 ![Screenshot of the "Jupyter Lab Launcher" UI](/_static/images/platforms/anaconda/launcher.png)

-Then select an NVIDIA runtime.
+Select an NVIDIA runtime.

 ![Screenshot of the "runtime selector" UI with the NVIDIA A10g environment selected](/_static/images/platforms/anaconda/nvidia-runtime.png)

-Then create a notebook and change the current runtime to your NVIDIA runtime.
+Create a notebook and change the current runtime to your NVIDIA runtime.

 ![Screenshot of the "notebook runtime" UI with the NVIDIA A10g environment selected](/_static/images/platforms/anaconda/select-nvidia-runtime.png)